Health Equity

 Inclusion – We recognize the importance of valuing and belonging.
 We strive to make space for policies, processes, and efforts where our employees and community are valued and included.

-Additionally, there are guiding DEI principles for employees to rely upon.
+Additionally, there are guiding DEIBA principles for employees to rely upon.
 Click here to read a PDF detailing these principles.

 To better help employees understand their diverse experiences and build respect for one another, the foundation has also established Employee Resource Groups (ERGs) that are open to all employees and create safe spaces to exchange shared experiences.
 Here’s a glimpse into some of the organization's ERGs: